Channing-Zeng/Reporting_Suite/source/variants/variant_filtering.md

 ### Variant calling
 Variants are found by [VarDict](https://github.com/AstraZeneca-NGS/VarDict) ([Lai Z, 2016](http://www.ncbi.nlm.nih.gov/pubmed/27060149)), a versatile variant caller for cancer samples.
 In this articles, we focus at the following genomic varaints:
-- Single nucleotide polymorphisms
+- Single nucleotide polymorphisms (SNP)
-- Multiple nucleotide polymorphisms
+- Multiple nucleotide polymorphisms (MNP)
 - Small insertions and deletions
 - Complex composite variants
 - Somatic and LOH variants (in paired samples analysis)

-in the following types of sequencing assays:
+And the following types of sequencing assays:
 - Whole genome (usually 20-60x) calling with 1% allele frequency threshold by default
 - Whole exome (usually 100-200x) 1% AF
 - Targeted (usually 300-10000x) 0.1% AF

 ##### Target regions
-In exomes, the variant are called in a special target called AZ exome, that combines all Ensembl CDS regions, UTR, plus regions from commonly used panels padded by 50pb:
+In exomes, the variant are called in a special target called AZ exome, that combines all Ensembl CDS and UTR regions, plus regions from commonly used panels padded by 50pb:
 ```
 ExomeSNP_ID.bed
 FM_T5.bed